ipinfo/ruby/README.md

 #### Details Data

-`handler.getDetails()` will return a `Response` object that contains all fields listed in the [IPinfo developer docs](https://ipinfo.io/developers/responses#full-response) with a few minor additions.
+`handler.details()` will return a `Response` object that contains all fields listed in the [IPinfo developer docs](https://ipinfo.io/developers/responses#full-response) with a few minor additions.
 Properties can be accessed directly.

 ```ruby
 hostname = details.hostname # cpe-104-175-221-247.socal.res.rr.com